Website documents histories of Georgetown-owned slaves

 When it came to making the information public, he knew American Ancestors was the place to go as what he calls the gold standard of genealogical research.

-Cellini dearly loves his alma mater, but he acknowledged that the project has completely changed the school’s history and shocked some people.
+Cellini dearly loves his alma mater, but he acknowledged that the project has shocked some people.

 But he said the slaves deserve a place of honor in school history.